- Make/Cancel an Appointment

 As in the Materials and Methods section, you want to refer to your data in the past tense, because the events you recorded have already occurred and have finished occurring.
 In the example above, note the use of “increased” and “had,” rather than “increases” and “has.”
 (You don’t know from your experiment that heating always increases the solubility of polar solids, but it did that time.)

-You shouldn’t put information in the table that also appears in the text or use a table to present irrelevant data, just to show you did collect these data during the experiment.
+You shouldn’t put information in the table that also appears in the text.
+You also shouldn’t use a table to present irrelevant data, just to show you did collect these data during the experiment.
 Tables are good for some purposes and situations, but not others, so whether and how you’ll use tables depends upon what you need them to accomplish.

 Tables are useful ways to show variation in data, but not to present a great deal of unchanging measurements.
 If you’re dealing with a scientific phenomenon that occurs only within a certain range of temperatures, for example, you don’t need to use a table to show that the phenomenon didn’t occur at any of the other temperatures.
 How useful is this table?